Mini Canes Day Off

 Sign Up: Call Wellness Center Sales Office at 305-284-5433

-Registration for Fall Camp Days begin Friday, August 1.
+Registration for fall begins Friday, August 1.

-• Registration for Thursday, October 2 Camp ends Wednesday, September 17
+• Registration for Thursday, October 2 camp ends Wednesday, September 17

-• Registration for Monday, November 3 Camp ends Monday, October 20
+• Registration for Monday, November 3 camp ends Monday, October 20

 MDCPS Teacher Planning Days